fritz-hh/scripts_NAS4Free/README.md

 checkSpace.sh:
 --------------

-- Check there is enough space in the respective file systems (Threshold is configurable)
+- Check if there is enough space in the respective file systems (Threshold is configurable)
 - Report the results in a log file.
 - Send a mail if the space threshold is reached
 - Typical scheduling: every day for the data pool